home-assistant/hassbian-scripts/README.md

 This script was originally contributed by [@Landrash](https://github.com/Landrash).

 ### Install Trådfri Gateway Support *(install_tradfri.sh)*
 This script installs the dependencies for discovering and using a IKEA Trådfri Gateway with Home Assistant.
-It's recommeded to restart your Trådfri Gateway after this install has been done.
+It's recommended to restart your Trådfri Gateway after this install has been done.

 Script is run as the `pi` user with the following command.
 Normal runtime for this script is about 5 minutes.
 ```